Mansions (band): Doom Loop (2013)

 On November 12, 2013, Mansions released a new record entitled 'Doom Loop' on Clifton Motel Records.
 Written and recorded primarily in Browder's Capitol Hill apartment, the sound of Doom Loop was influenced by the constraints of the environment.
 Although it was technically flawed, the band's creative solutions led to the creation of one very loud record.
 After the basic tracking was completed, the band recruited John Momberg (Appleseed Cast, Koufax) to record the drums and Jim Vollentine (Spoon) to engineer them.
 Once the drums were recorded, Steve McDonald (Redd Kross, OFF!) finished the final mix.

 While Christopher Browder was speaking of Doom Loop to Clifton Motel, he said the following: "I want this record to be a kick in the teeth.
 I want people to go listen to some other rock record they think is cool, and now that record sounds tame and turned down in comparison."

 Deserter (2017)

 After being out of the spotlight for some time the band released a single "Heel Theme."
 Soon after an EP called Deserter was released featuring this single as the first track.

 Big Bad (2020)

 On May 29, 2020, the band released their first single in three years, called "Black & White" for their forthcoming studio album, Big Bad.
 The full album was released on June 26, 2020, by Bad Timing Records.

 Old Best Friends (2021)

 Released on October 29, 2021, on Bad Timing Records.
 Old Best Friends is a career-spanning acoustic reimagining of twelve songs, picked from 2009's New Best Friends, 2010's Best of the Bees, 2011's Dig Up The Dead, 2013's Doom Loop, 2017's Deserter and 2020's Big Bad.

+Tuff Luff (2023)

+In August 2023 Mansions announced Tuff Luff, their first proper album since 2020's Big Bad.
+It will be released October 6 via Bad Timing Records.